kovacsandre/GPIOdaemon/README.md

 ## TODOs (without priorities)

 * Input/output query.
-Be able to get the state of the pins
+To be able to get the state of the pins
 * Add "group" keyword to the config.
 This can be useful when some programs are using GPIOs.
 With an initial message the client may select from the group of interest eg. interrupts